golanlevin/60-212/2024/syllabus/60-212_syllabus_fall2024.md

 ## Overview

 *This document covers the policies and procedures for the Fall 2024 edition of "Intermediate Studio: Creative Coding (60-212)".
-This document does not include information about topic modules, specific assignments, or readings; these can be found elsewhere in this repository.*
+This document does not include information about topic modules, specific assignments, or readings; these can be found elsewhere in this repository.
+A PDF version of this document can be found [here](pdf/60-212_syllabus_fall2024.pdf).*

 * Title: *Intermediate Studio: Creative Coding* (60-212), Fall 2024
 * Time and Location: Mon/Wed, 7:00-9:50pm in CFA-303